Creatinine vs. Cystatin C: Which Test Measures PKD Kidney Health Better?

 How to Track and Understand Your Kidney Labs

-1. Know your numbers: Always review your lab results and understand what they mean.
-The National Kidney Foundation has an excellent online eGFR calculator where you can plug in your details and creatinine level to see your estimated GFR.
+- Know your numbers: Always review your lab results, the National Kidney Foundation has an excellent online eGFR calculator where you can plug in your details and creatinine level to see your estimated GFR - especially if your results are listed as GFR > 60.

-2. Track trends over time: Rather than focusing on a single result, look for patterns and trends in your labs.
-This gives a much clearer picture of your kidney function, what's working and what isn't.
+- Track trends over time: Rather than focusing on a single result, look for patterns and trends in your labs.
+This gives a much clearer picture of your kidney function.

-3. Consider what might affect your results: If you see unexpected changes in your lab values, think about factors that might be influencing them outside of kidney function (like recent exercise, diet changes, or new medications).
+- Consider what might affect your results: If you get unexpected lab results, think about fand factors, at the time of your lab draw, that might have influenced them outside of kidney function (like recent exercise, diet changes, or new medications).

-5. Stay hydrated: Proper hydration is crucial for accurate lab results, especially for creatinine levels.
-If you are dehydrated you will get a falsely elevated result.
+- Stay hydrated: Proper hydration is crucial for accurate lab results, especially for creatinine levels.
+If you are dehydrated you can get a falsely elevated result.

 Learn More: Master Your Labs for PKD